puzpuzpuz/xsync/README.md

 ## Map

 A `Map` is like a concurrent hash table based map.
-It follows the interface of `sync.Map` with a few extensions, like `LoadOrCompute` or `Size` methods.
+It follows the interface of `sync.Map` with a number of valuable extensions like `Compute` or `Size`.

 ```go
 m := xsync.NewMap()